Mole Removal in Singapore - why remove them?

 dr wan's perspective

-Most moles are benign and patients seek removal for cosmetic reasons.
+Thankfully, most moles are benign and patients seek removal for cosmetic reasons.
 However, it is important to be vigilant for something more sinister.
 Any skin growth that looks or sounds suspicious for cancer should be excised and sent for examination to rule out cancer.
 It is common for patients to try to get their moles removed cheaply at beauty salons.
-While this can sometimes work, Dr Wan believes that this exposes patients to unnecessary risk, particularly of missing or delaying the diagnosis of skin cancer.
+While this can sometimes work, I believe that this exposes patients to unnecessary risk, particularly of missing or delaying the diagnosis of skin cancer.

 The major concerns that patients have with mole removal are that the mole may recur or that scarring will result.
 To ensure the best outcome, it is important to ensure that all the abnormal mole tissue is removed while limiting the collateral damage to the surrounding tissues.
-Dr Wan uses ultrapulse CO2 and high frequency radiofrequency that can provide tunable amounts of ablation and coagulation to vaporize precisely only the mole cells.
-Fine control over the destruction of abnormal tissue limits collateral damage and the risk of complications such as scarring or post inflammatory hyperpigmentation.
+To achieve this, I use Ultrapulse CO2 and high frequency radiofrequency that can provide tunable amounts of ablation and coagulation to vaporize precisely only the mole cells.
+Fine control over the destruction of abnormal tissue limits collateral damage and the risk of complications such as scarring or post-inflammatory hyperpigmentation (PIH).

 Not all lumps should be vaporized.
 Bigger, deeper moles (especially those with hairs) that occupy much of the dermis may result in depressed scarring if vaporized.
 Excision usually produces a better overall result in these cases.